 One of the most important steps for international students considering a degree in business is to choose the right school.
 Just about every college and university in America features some sort of business program, so narrowing down your choices can be a difficult task.
 There are so many things to factor in that it may seem overwhelming.
 Are you looking for a smaller school?
 Are you concerned with location?
 Is there a particular professor you want to study with?
 What kind of business are you looking to study?

-These and others are huge questions that definitely need to be tackled when listing out your preferred schools.
+These are great questions that definitely need to be tackled when listing out your preferred schools.
 One place to start is by looking at lists of the best business schools.
 U.S. News and World Report magazine ranks the top schools to study business every year:

 Massachusetts Institute of Technology